SnootyMonkey/clj-json-ld/README.md

 JSON-LD provides:

-* a universal identifer mechanism for JSON objects,
+* a universal identifier mechanism for JSON objects,
 * a way to disambiguate keys shared among different JSON documents,
 * a mechanism in which a value in a JSON object may refer to a JSON object on a different site on the Web,
 * the ability to annotate strings in JSON objects with their language,
-* a way to associate datatypes with string values such as dates and times,
+* a way to associate data types with string values such as dates and times,
 * and a facility to express one or more directed graphs, such as a social network, or a taxonomy, in a single document.

 The JSON-LD syntax is designed to not disturb already deployed systems running on JSON, but provide a smooth upgrade path from JSON to JSON-LD.
 Since the shape of such data varies wildly, JSON-LD features mechanisms to reshape documents into a deterministic structure which simplifies their processing.